Virtualize for Efficiency, Higher Availability and Lower Costs

 Virtualization is the single most effective way to reduce IT expenses while boosting efficiency and agility—not just for large enterprises, but for small and midsize businesses too.
 VMware virtualization lets you:

-- Run multiple operating systems and applications on a single computer.
+- Run multiple operating systems and applications on a single server.

 - Consolidate hardware to get vastly higher productivity from fewer servers.